GfSE/SAF-Specification/developing-saf/metamodel-guideline/modelguideline.md

 ### Abstract Concepts

 Note, that a concept can be marked as “Abstract”.
 This means that the abstract concept is not used directly but typically inherited concepts are used.
+Also see Generalization.

 Example:

 ![class](ex-concept-abstr.svg)

-`Rule: Use abstract metamodel items if appropriate.`
+`Rule: Use abstract metamodel items if appropriate.` `Rule: Do not expose abstract concepts.`

 ### Composition and Aggregation